The Baked cookbook brownies recipe will produce a chewy, rich, chocolaty brownie that your chocolate loving sweet tooth will love!

 - 2 tablespoons dark unsweetened cocoa powder

 - 11 ounces dark chocolate - 60 to 72% cacao, coarsely chopped

 - 1 cup 2 sticks unsalted butter - cut into 1-inch pieces

 - 1 teaspoon instant espresso powder

 - 1/2 cup firmly packed light brown sugar

 - 5 large eggs - at room temperature

 - 2 teaspoons pure vanilla extract

 These weren’t the best brownies in the world, but they were pretty darned good.
 I definitely think a brownie needs walnuts and I am not sure why I chose to omit them from this batch.
 The crunch really does add something.
-The Baked brownie is good, but there’s still something about my dad’s classic Hershey’s recipe brownie that is truly the best brownie.
+The Baked cookbook brownies recipe is a good one, but there’s still something about my dad’s classic Hershey’s brownie recipe that is truly the best brownie.